 Because it’s good for you

-health benefits of camping holidays before, and these don’t change depending on the season.
+We've discussed the health benefits of camping holidays before, and these don’t change depending on the season.
 Being away from the stresses and strains of everyday life relaxes you, and being outdoors and in the fresh air ticks all sorts of boxes when it comes to fitness, cardio-respiratory health and resetting your body clock.